Tom Hamilton (musician): Instruments and equipment

-During the mid 1970’s Tom Hamilton frequently used a Fender Jazz Bass.
-Tom has said that he enjoys their unique sound as well as the feel of the slender Jazz Bass neck.
-He owns a stacked-knob early 1960's Fender Jazz Bass which was used to record the bass lines for "Sweet Emotion" and "Walk This Way."
-It was also used to record the rest of Toys in the Attic and the album Rocks.
-Though he rarely tours with a Jazz Bass anymore, band mate Steven Tyler surprised Hamilton with a custom-shop Fender Jazz Bass while the two were at a music store in Vancouver, Canada in 2011.
-This bass was used to record most of the songs on Music From Another Dimension!, and Tom can be seen playing this bass in clips where the band was working on the album.
+During Aerosmith's 1970's heyday, Hamilton primarily used an early model stack-knob Fender Jazz Bass to record bass lines.
+This bass was used to record the bass lines for "Sweet Emotion" and "Walk This Way."
+Furthermore, it was also used to record the rest of Toys in the Attic, Rocks, and some of Draw the Line.
+Hamilton stated that he enjoys the feel of the slender Jazz Bass neck as well as its unique sounding pickups.
+Though he rarely tours with a Jazz Bass anymore, bandmate Steven Tyler surprised Hamilton with a custom-shop Fender Jazz Bass while the two were at a music store in Vancouver, Canada in 2011; it was used to record most of the songs on Music from Another Dimension!

-Tom Hamilton was one of the earliest and largest players of the Music Man StingRay Bass.
-He first used a StingRay Bass to record the album Draw the Line in 1977.
-Since then, he used a StingRay Bass to record the albums Permanent Vacation, Pump, Nine Lives, and some of Just Push Play.
-He even used a StingRay to record the demo tracks for Get a Grip, before switching to an F Bass.
-Tom toured with StingRay basses throughout the late 1970s, but has only toured with them occasionally since.
-However, he has been seen with both four and five string StingRay models on the 2022 leg of the "Deuces Are Wild" Tour.
-In an interview, Tom Hamilton noted that he was very proud of the tone he got from his early model StingRay Bass on the Pump album.
+Notably, Hamilton was one of the earliest and most well-known players of the Music Man StingRay Bass.
+He first used a StingRay Bass to record most of Draw the Line in 1977.
+Since then, he used a StingRay Bass to record the albums Rock in a Hard Place, Permanent Vacation, Pump, Nine Lives, and some of Just Push Play.
+Additionally, he even used a StingRay Bass to record the demo tracks for Get a Grip, before switching to an F Bass.
+He toured with StingRay basses throughout the late 1970s, and once again toured with various StingRay Bass models during the 2022 "Deuces are Wild" residency and the farewell "Peace Out!" tour.
+In an interview, Hamilton noted that he was very proud of the tone he got from his early model StingRay Bass on the Pump album.

-In the 1970s, 1980s, and early 1990s, Tom can be seen playing a Gibson Thunderbird Bass on tour.
+In the 1970s, 1980s, and early 1990s, Hamilton often played a Gibson Thunderbird Bass on tour.

-On the album Night in the Ruts, Tom Hamilton used a Music Man Sabre Bass to record his bass lines.
+On the album Night in the Ruts, he used a Music Man Sabre Bass to record his bass lines.
 He can be seen playing one in the music videos for "No Surprize" and "Chiquita."

-Tom Hamilton would return to using a Fender Precision Bass on the Rock in a Hard Place and Done With Mirrors albums.
-He can be seen playing one in the music video for "Lightning Strikes."